3st3r30sc0p10/hugoidarraga/README.md

 ## Deployment

 The site is automatically deployed to GitHub Pages when changes are pushed to the main branch.
+The site will be available at: https://3st3r30sc0p10.github.io/hugoidarraga/

 To deploy manually:

 1. Build the site: